FabioNotaro2001/scalabank/README.md

 # Scalabank

 Scalabank is a Scala-based banking library developed as part of a Programming and Development Paradigms course.
-The project emphasizes clean code, modular design, and functional programming principles.
+The project emphasizes clean code, modular design and functional programming principles.
 While the library offers robust backend functionality, the graphical user interface (GUI) is minimal and serves primarily for demonstration purposes.

 ## Features

-- **Bank Account Management**: Create and manage multiple bank accounts.
+- **Bank Account Management** -> create and manage multiple bank accounts
-- **Transactions**: Perform deposits, withdrawals, and transfers between accounts.
+- **Transactions** -> perform deposits, withdrawals and transfers between accounts
-- **Interest Calculation**: Apply interest rates to accounts over time.
+- **Interest Calculation** -> apply interest rates to accounts over time
-- **Transaction History**: Maintain a log of all account activities.
+- **Transaction History** -> maintain a log of all account activities.
-- **Concurrency Support**: Handle multiple transactions simultaneously with thread safety.
+- **Concurrency Support** -> handle multiple transactions simultaneously with thread safety.

 ## Prerequisites